SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 he's going here.)

 The moral seems clear, in line with the conservative bent of Chesterton that most makes me squirm.
-He counsels respect for culture, history, and institutions.
+He counsels respect for culture, history, and institutions (ok by me, so far as it goes).
 We should be cautious and careful in the changes we make, lest the [Law of Unintended Consequences](https://en.wikipedia.org/wiki/Unintended_consequences) bite us in our collective rear because we didn't understand what we were doing.